-The simplest spaces may provide a single connection point to a source device (e.g., a laptop), but most spaces provide a switching and control system along with a selection of source devices to use in presenting material.
+Basic learning spaces may have an HDMI input to a source device (e.g., a laptop), but most spaces provide a switching and control system along with the ability to select multiple source devices to use in presenting material.
 The choice of source devices should be determined in conjunction with the user group and depends on the type of material to be presented in the space.